 Day 10: Departure

 Begin your journey home or spend an additional day in the exciting city of Berlin.

-Copyright program and pictures: © APPINA TRAVEL GmbH
+Copyright program and pictures for the above groupt tour to Germany: © APPINA TRAVEL GmbH

 € 1,229.00 per person in double / twin rooms

 € 1,599.00 per person in single rooms